 My name is Uriel.
-I work as an SAP/MM functional analyst.
-I am also a GNU/Linux enthusiast, programmer, web developer and gamer.
+I am a GNU/Linux enthusiast, programmer, web developer and gamer.

 We gamers from this generation are so used to the term 'DLC' that we often don't pay the attention we should to it.
 It has become so common that we fail to see the potential danger of this practice and the ultimate destiny of the path it is currently on.
 In the last few years we have seen several examples of why this practice is not good for anyone, neither the customer, nor the companies themselves.
 Remember the infamous "Horse Armor DLC" for The Elder Scrolls IV: Oblivion?
 What about the DLC which isn't actually DLC but rather a paid code to unlock content already in the main game, like the ones for characters in Street Fighter X: Tekken?
 These are only the most notorious examples of the many, many disasters this practice is bringing to the game industry.

 What is DLC?

 DLC, short for "downloadable content", is a pack of resources reportedly not in the main game at the time of its release, which are set out to provide an extended gameplay or features to said game, adding replaying value to it and potentially more revenue in future sales, and distributed via Internet through many publishers.
 At least, that's what the definition says.

 However, in practice, DLC is something else.
 It's a bundle of content which is released equally to all customers which own the main game, either they bought the DLC or not, as a form of an update, and the DLC pack itself is the key to unlocking the content for the customer.
 So, either way, we're all getting the DLC, downloading it, waiting for the download to finish, wasting space in our hard drives.
 The only difference is that if we don't pay for it, we don't get to use it.
 Of course it will still be there in our devices.
 After all, it's just an update.